Kifisias railway station: Facilities

 The station has a ticket office and cafe (since closed).
 At platform level, the station is equipped with Dot-matrix display departure and arrival screens on the platforms for passenger information, seating, and information boards, with access to the platforms via life or escalator.
 Outside the station, there is a limited number of parking spaces for railway users.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: